 3. Hosted VoIP

-In case of a hosted VoIP service, a third-party provider manages the complete installation and call delivery enabling you to focus on what's actually important: your company.
+In the case of a hosted VoIP service, a third-party provider manages the complete installation and call delivery enabling you to focus on what’s actually important: your company.
 The service directs all relevant calls to your business and also ensures 100% uptime.
 Hosted VoIP solutions are more expensive as compared to self-hosted systems, but can significantly enhance overall productivity.

 Examples of VoIP Phone Systems

 1. Business Phone Systems

 Cloud-based business phone systems offer a constant business presence allowing workers to stay connected whether they are on the run or in the office.
 Business Phone systems typically come with features such as instant messaging, CRM tools, video conferencing, and much more.